kitnato/neverquest/source/data/manual.md

 #### Armor

-Armor provides [protection](#protection).
+Armor provides [protection](#protection), but is burdensome.
+This burden is paid in stamina whenever you are struck or when [dodging](#dodge-chance).
 When receiving damage, if the armor has [thorns](#gems), then that damage is simultaneously inflicted upon the attacker.

 Each of the following armor classes increases the protection value for certain tradeoffs.

-##### No armor

-No initial modifiers.

 ##### Light armor

 - Low protection
 - Low burden
-- Low purchase & crafting cost
+- Low purchase and crafting cost

 ##### Reinforced armor

 - Medium protection
 - Low [deflection](#deflection-chance) chance
 - Medium burden
-- Medium purchase & crafting cost
+- Medium purchase and crafting cost

 ##### Heavy armor

 - High protection
 - High deflection chance
 - High burden
-- High purchase & crafting cost
+- High purchase and crafting cost

 #### Shields

 Grants a percentage chance to [block](#block-chance) all incoming damage.
+A shield's burden is paid in [stamina](#stamina) every time you successfully [block](#block-chance).

 Also grants [stagger chance](#stagger) with the acquisition of the [Traumatology](#traumatology) skill.

 ##### Small shields

 - Low chance to block
 - Low stagger chance
 - Low burden
-- Low purchase & crafting cost
+- Low purchase and crafting cost

 ##### Medium shields

 - Medium chance to block
 - Medium stagger chance
 - Medium burden
-- Medium purchase & crafting cost
+- Medium purchase and crafting cost

 ##### Tower shields

 - High chance to block
 - High stagger chance
 - High burden
-- High purchase & crafting cost
+- High purchase and crafting cost

 #### Gems